julienrf/scala-lessons/course/slides/course.md

 res8: Double = 125.6636
 ```

+> - By taking the radius as a parameter, the `circumference` function is more **general** than the previous version computing the circumference of circles with radius of 10 only

-## Summary: Elements of Programming
+## Elements of Programming

 - The programming language gives us ways to: